-4.1 Subject to Regulation II: (12), powers of the Senate shall be delegated as follows:
+4.1 Subject to Regulation II: (4), powers of the Senate shall be delegated as follows:

 Power delegated Body whose power is delegated Officer or committee to whom the power shall be delegated 4.1.1 The power to co-opt such members as may be necessary to ensure that the senior members of the academic staff, as defined by Regulation, shall constitute the majority of the Senate.
-Senate The President & Vice- Chancellor 4.1.2 The power to approve recommendations of the Faculties concerning the reports of examiners and the award of Degrees, diplomas and certificates and of the Faculties, Committees or assessors concerning the award of Fellowships, Prizes, medals and other awards.
-Senate The President & Vice-Chancellor 4.1.3 The power to impose fines and other penalties as set out in the Library Regulations.
+Senate The President & Vice-Chancellor 4.1.2 The power to approve recommendations of the Faculties concerning the reports of examiners and the award of Degrees, diplomas and certificates and of the Faculties, Committees or assessors concerning the award of Fellowships, Prizes, medals and other awards.
+Senate The President & Vice-Chancellor or the Provost & Deputy Vice-Chancellor or a Vice-President other than one responsible for a Faculty 4.1.3 The power to impose fines and other penalties as set out in the Library Regulations.
 Council and Senate The Librarian 4.1.4 The power to review, amend or disallow any decision of a Faculty Student Review Committee concerning the progress of a student.
-Senate Appeals Committee of Senate 4.1.5 The power in accordance with the Discipline Regulations to suspend or expel any student when thought necessary or take such other action as the Discipline Regulations shall provide.
-Senate Discipline Committee or Disciplinary Appeals Committee of the Senate 4.1.6 The power to make all Regulations for giving effect to the Statutes and Ordinances of the University relating to programmes of study, Fellowships, Scholarships, Prizes and other Distinctions.
-Senate The President & Vice- Chancellor or a Vice- President other than one responsible for a Faculty 4.1.7 The power to withdraw any Degree (other than an Honorary or Ex-Officio Degree) Diploma Certificate Associateship or Distinction which has been awarded or conferred upon any person.
-Senate The President & Vice- Chancellor
+Senate Senate Appeals Panel 4.1.5 The power in accordance with the Discipline Regulations to suspend or expel any student when thought necessary or take such other action as the Discipline Regulations shall provide.
+Senate Senate Discipline Panel or Senate Appeals Panel 4.1.6 The power to make all Regulations for giving effect to the Statutes of the University relating to programmes of study, Fellowships, Scholarships, Prizes and other Distinctions.
+Senate The President & Vice-Chancellor or a Vice-President other than one responsible for a Faculty 4.1.7 The power to withdraw any Degree (other than an Honorary or Ex-Officio Degree) Diploma Certificate Associateship or Distinction which has been awarded or conferred upon any person.
+Senate The President & Vice-Chancellor or the Provost & Deputy Vice-Chancellor or a Vice-President other than one responsible for a Faculty